noelmrowiec/Deep-Learning-Energy-Prices-in-Illinois/README.md

 For this project, we will be predicting the price of energy provided by MISO (Midcontinent Independent System Operator).
 We are given different features, including Forecasted Load, Day Ahead Energy Price, Time, Energy prices in surrounding states and Predicted weather, and will be using recurrent neural networks to predict the price.
 The label (actual energy price) is the ground truth.
 We will try to predict the label.

 Label:
--Actual Energy Price (http://www.energyonline.com/Data/GenericData.aspx?DataId=8&MISO___Actual_Energy_Price) for ILLINOIS.HUB
+- Actual Energy Price (http://www.energyonline.com/Data/GenericData.aspx?DataId=8&MISO___Actual_Energy_Price) for ILLINOIS.HUB

 Features:
--Forecasted Load
+- Forecasted Load
--Day Ahead Energy Price
+- Day Ahead Energy Price
--Day of Week
+- Day of Week
--Hour of Day
+- Hour of Day
--Month
+- Month
--Energy prices in surrounding states
+- Energy prices in surrounding states
--Daily temperature
+- Daily temperature

 ## Data